Jacinda Ardern says she won't stand Deputy PM Winston Peters down amid SFO probe

 In 2008, Peters stepped aside as Foreign Affairs Minister amid an SFO investigation into party donations.

-But Peters told reporters today that the situation was different.
+But Peters told reporters today the situation was different.

 "They [the SFO at the time] said they were investigating me – I stood aside and was cleared by three official bodies."